-Students learn basics to be experts in mathematical sciences and make plan for their coursework or research according to their own interests.
+Students learn basics to be experts in mathematical sciences and make plan for coursework or research according to their own interests.
 They have opportunities to experience other areas through the various extracurricular activities such as colloquia and exchange programs with foreign universities.

 The Department encourages interdisciplinary research with other academic fields.
 In the master's program there are many students who have not majored in mathematical sciences for bachelor's degree.
-In fact, students with various backgrounds make valuable and creative research environments.
+In fact, students with various backgrounds contribute to a creative research environment.